Khalili Foundation: Partnerships

 Faith in the Commonwealth is a global citizenship education project started and overseen jointly by the Commonwealth and the Khalili Foundation.
 It gives peace activism workshops to people from the ages of 15 to 29 from different faith backgrounds, including those of no faith, supporting them in developing social action projects within their communities.
 These projects address topics such as hate speech, girls' education, and indigenous people's rights.
 Workshops have taken place in Kenya, Bangladesh, Cameroon, Uganda, and the Caribbean.

-The Khalili Foundation has partnered with the Prince's Trust and its Mosaic Initiative to support global citizenship events for young people.
+The Khalili Foundation has partnered with the King's Trust and its Mosaic Initiative to support global citizenship events for young people.
 The foundation gave "global citizenship training" to young people in the UK as part of the trust's Young Leaders Programme.
 These trainees ran a series of Youth Summits for people from 22 Commonwealth countries on themes including education and sustainable development.

 To celebrate the twentieth anniversary of the UNESCO Universal Declaration on Cultural Diversity, the Khalili Foundation, in association with UNESCO, produced and published a book of essays on cultural diversity by intellectuals, artists, and leaders including Antonio Guterres, Patricia Scotland, Michelle Bachelet, David Adjaye, Sami Yusuf, Peter Gabriel, Jimmy Wales, Daniel Barenboim, and Vandana Shiva.